google.com, pub-4799880942531048, DIRECT, f08c47fec0942fa0

 Corona 9 in 3ds Max | Rendering Settings

 In this article we will explore the renderings settings we can apply when using the Corona Renderer.
-You can also click the link below to see my YouTube video on the Rendering Settings.
+You can also see my YouTube video on the Rendering Settings.

 To access the rendering settings press F10 or click the Render Setup button.